aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EPUB to XLTX via Java" h2="Convert EPUB file to XLTX by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate EPUB to XLTX conversion feature into their Java applications.
+This two-step process involves the use of Aspose.PDF for Java and Aspose.Cells for Java.

+The first step involves rendering EPUB to XLSX using Aspose.PDF for Java.
+This component is a powerful PDF manipulation API that enables developers to create, read, edit, convert, and print PDF documents without any external dependencies.
+It also provides the ability to render EPUB to XLSX, allowing developers to easily convert EPUB documents to XLSX format.

+The second step involves converting XLSX to XLTX using Aspose.Cells for Java.
+This Spreadsheet Programming API provides a comprehensive set of features for working with Excel spreadsheets.
+It enables developers to create, read, edit, and convert spreadsheets in various formats, including XLSX, XLTX, XLS, CSV, and HTML.
+It also provides the ability to convert XLSX to XLTX, allowing developers to easily convert XLSX documents to XLTX format.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate EPUB to XLTX conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render EPUB to XLSX.
-In the second step, you can convert XLSX to XLTX by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Overall, Aspose.Total for Java provides an easy and efficient way to integrate EPUB to XLTX conversion feature into Java applications.
+By using Aspose.PDF for Java and Aspose.Cells for Java, developers can easily render EPUB to XLSX and convert XLSX to XLTX, respectively.
+This allows developers to quickly and easily convert EPUB documents to XLTX format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}